Tiling dense hypergraphs: Conclusion

-\end{conjecture} Note that \cref{thm:GH} of Grosu and Hladk{\`y}~\cite{GH12} confirms this for $k=2$.
-Moreover, Gan, Han, Sun and Wang \cite{GHS+21} conjectured the same for $k$-graphs $F$ consisting of two edges intersecting in $b$ vertices, which was subsequently resolved for $k=3$ and $b=2$ by Han, Sun and Wang~\cite{HSW23}.
+Note that \cref{thm:GH} of Grosu and Hladk{\`y}~\cite{GH12} confirms this for $k=2$.
+Moreover, Gan, Han, Sun and Wang \cite{GHS+23} conjectured the same for $k$-graphs $F$ consisting of two edges intersecting in~$b$ vertices, which was subsequently resolved for $k=3$ and $b=2$ by Han, Sun and Wang~\cite{HSW24}.
+Chen, Liu, Sun and Wang~\cite{NXL+25} gave a counterexample to a stronger variant of \cref{con:lEMC} for non-complete graphs that appeared in an earlier version of this paper.
+For further progress towards \cref{con:lEMC} and similar problems, see also the work of Hou, Hu, Li, Liu, Yang and Zhang~\cite{HHL+25}.